Kenya troops fight on beaches in assault on Somali rebel city

 Abdirashid Hashi, an analyst with the International Crisis Group said the loss of Kisamyu would be a "huge psychological blow" and a "significant loss" for the militants.

-"The die-hard members will continue with their destabilisation strategy of targeted killings, suicide bombings and IEDs (roadside bombs)," Hashi told Reuters, while low-level footsoldiers will see them as "a losing proposition".
+"The die-hard members will continue with their destabilisation strategy of targeted killings, suicide bombings and IEDs (roadside bombs)," Hashi told Reuters.

+"The low-level foot soldiers will just see them as a losing proposition," he said.

-He added the loss of funding from local taxes would hurt them less as the group morphed into a guerrilla force.
+Hashi also said the loss of funding from local taxes would hurt them less as the group morphed into a more fluid guerrilla force.

+Yunis Osman, who attended Friday prayers at Kismayu's Dabaqeyn mosque, said the preacher urged people to join al Shabaab.

 "The imam said mujahideen and civilians should go to the frontlines near the beach to fight.
-Many nodded their heads in affirmation," said Yunis Osman, who attended Friday prayers at Dabaqeyn mosque.
+Many nodded their heads in affirmation," he said.

 A woman named Halima said some residents who support the militants had already joined them with guns at the frontline.